Cultural and Community-Based Programs

 In 2016, QIA established a new Revenue Policy to guide how QIA revenues would be invested and distributed.
 The Revenue Policy created two funds, the Legacy Fund and the Benefits Fund.
 The Benefits Fund delivers programs to Qikiqtani Inuit.

-In 2018, the Opportunities fund was used to help the Uquutaq Society develop a new men’s shelter and transitional housing project in Iqaluit.
+In 2018, the Opportunities Fund was used to help the Uquutaq Society develop a new men’s shelter and transitional housing project in Iqaluit.